Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

 === "Anki Preference Settings"
     ![v3 Scheduler](../img/v3-scheduler.png){height=300 width=600}

+9. Restart your `Anki` and it should be good to go

 You now have an Anki Template, next is Yomichan

 [Proceed to Yomichan Setup](setupYomichanOnPC.md){ .md-button .md-button }